Rumpunzel/rpg-thingy/playing-the-game/interacting-with-the-world.md

 Once you have used a trait during a scene, you may do so until the scene ends or the scene changes so that your previous description would no longer grant you an advantage without having to go into detail how you would leverage that trait to your advantage.

 {: .important }
 > Maro is infiltrating an enemy outpost in the dark of night.
-The group agrees that he may use the implied `Moonless Night` trait on the scene to gain **1** additional die when sneaking past the guards.
+The group agrees that he may use the implied `Moonless Night` trait on the scene to add **1** additional die when sneaking past the guards.
 As long as it remains night, he may add **1** additional die to his infiltration attempts.

 ## Discovering Traits